When Dependencies Ship More Than We Bargained For

 }

 Use a scoped registry for internal packages.
-This is the fix for dependency confusion attacks.
-If your internal packages live under @yourcompany/package-name, an attacker can't squat that scope on the public registry without owning the org.
+This prevents dependency confusion attacks.
+If internal packages live under @yourcompany/package-name, an attacker cannot squat that scope on the public registry without owning the org.

 {